stuartellis/sve-personal-website/content/articles/task-runner.md

 It also provides features for you to customise the behavior of your tasks for the different environments that you might use.
 The built-in [template functions](https://taskfile.dev/usage/#gos-template-engine) enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses the specific implementation for the current platform.

-Task includes two other important features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
+Task includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

 Here is an example of a _Taskfile.yaml_, with a _build_ task that only runs when the _sources_ change: